G. B. Singh: Personal life

 Singh has two daughters and a son.
 His family currently resides in Colorado.
 One of his daughters, Serene Singh, is a Rhodes Scholar at the University of Oxford, the founder of the National Sikh Youth Program, and former Miss Teen Colorado.
+In 2020, his other daughter, Naureen Singh, joined the United States Air Force, making headlines as one of the first second-generation of Sikh-Americans to join the United States Armed Forces.